shivansh0005/DevTinder/Readme.md

 ->What is the advantage and disadvantages of creating index?
 ->What are the disadvantage of creating a lot of indexes ->Read article about compound index

+#  ref, Populate & Thought process of writing APIs

+->Write code with proper validations for POST /request/review/:status/:requestId

+->Thought process->POST VS GET

+->Read about ref and populate
+->Create GET /user /request/revieved with all the checks ->Create GET API  user/connections (or query)